How to Get Kids to Clean Up After Themselves: 7 Tips

 As you embark on establishing a fun new clean-up routine that sticks, remember these key takeaways:

-• When possible, start young!
-Just remember to ONLY let them help if you’re using 100% natural, non-toxic cleaning products.
+- When possible, start young!
+Just remember to ONLY let them help if you’re using natural, human-safe cleaning products.
+Make it fun!

 Getting your children on a regular clean up routine will take some time, consistency, and patience.
 But, if you follow the tips in this article (especially about consistency and making it easy for them to tidy up) and tune into their natural rhythms, it may not take as much time as you think.